kotton21/autopotter/resources/gcs_content_notes.md

 -The file size of the videos correlates roughly to the duration, so give preference to shorter videos when putting multiple in series.

+- Make sure you follow the latest instructions from karlsbayer if any are included in the instagram comments.

 ##The basic contents of each folder are as follows:
 - video_uploads contains timelapse videos of individual print jobs, and photos of the print job immediately after completion.